sa3eedDev/FileBrowserMMP/README.md

 # Install

 To install the web file browser into the Miyoo Mini+:
-1. Download the latest release from [here](https://github.com/sa3eedDev/FileBrowserMMP/releases)
+1. Download the latest release from [here.](https://github.com/sa3eedDev/FileBrowserMMP/releases)
-2. Unzip the file
+2. Unzip the file.
-3. Place the content of the App folder into the App folder in the Miyoo Mini+ SD card
+3. Place the content of the App folder into the App folder in the Miyoo Mini+ SD card.

 # Start